Fanfare orchestra: Introduction

 Starting in the 19th century, the adoption of the British brass band tradition in several countries in Europe as well as the enduring tradition of military bands made their way into the formation of the fanfare orchestra in the Low Countries.
 It is a type of brass band but with saxophones added, while also sporting extra brass instruments.

 The civil fanfare orchestra exists not just to provide entertainment through music but also for the preservation of local musical traditions.
 As such the orchestra plays not just in concerts but also in civil events and celebrations.

 Fanfare orchestras affiliated to the Dutch military also perform in events involving the armed services and military veterans in the Netherlands.
 The Fanfare Band of the Royal Netherlands Army Mounted Regiments "Bereden Wapens" (Fanfarekorps Koninklijke Landmacht "Bereden Wapens", FKKLBW) is the only professional fanfare orchestra in the world.

-The German variant band, through, would or would not use saxophones depending on necessity.
+The German variant band, though, would or would not use saxophones depending on necessity.
 Few bands use drum and bugle corps instruments alongside the standard brass instruments.

 In the Italian Army is famous the Fanfare of the Bersaglieri with its characteristic running pace, which only plays brass.